pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Entity field can be readonly
-  - Included in type metadata: propertyModifiers
 - Return value Types cannot have 'errorMessage' property
 - service methods can have a string/number/boolean arguments with annotations -generate Arg class with auto-generated name from service and method name